Comfort Woman Eleanor

 No! was also her own last word, as they dragged her away.

 Her eyes were shut, shrivelled lids had collapsed into sunken sockets.
 Her exotic golden hair had turned rusty.
 Her nose was tiny rather than typically long and big.
 Slightly upturned, it reminded him of the mischievous forest dwarfs in the gaijin fairy book obaasan had given him long ago.
 Her alabaster thighs were now blue, green, red, and yellow.
 She seemed more at peace than a moment ago.
 She could have been very pretty, he sighed.
 Sakura petals fall.
 Look how splendid!

 You and I are from the same cheery blossom…

 They would be up soon.
 He felt a twisting pain inside.

-Abruptly, he barked at her from the doorway: “Slut!
-Whore!”
+Abruptly, he barked at her from the doorway: ‘Slut!
+Cow!
+Whore!’

-The sleigh glided noiselessly over fluffy clouds.
-Father Christmas was driving, merrily swirling a whip above the reindeers.
-In the backseat, she leaned on the Reaper’s boney arm, comforted by the roughness of his cloak, feeling safe next to his faceless form.
-She closed her eyes, and started to hum Papa’s favourite Christmas hymn.
+The sleigh glides noiselessly over big fluffy clouds.
+Father Christmas’s driving, merrily swirling a whip above the reindeers.
+In the backseat, she leans on the Reaper’s boney arm, comforted by the roughness of his cloak, feeling safe next to his faceless form.
+She closes her eyes, and starts to hum Papa’s favourite Christmas hymn.